-Derek Pender|(618)-634-3318|derekp@shawneecc.edu
+Ruth Smith|(618)-634-3347|ruths@shawneecc.edu

 The Automotive Technology program is designed to provide the student with the necessary knowledge and skills for employment as a line technician, diagnostic technician, and factory representative or factory technician.
 The Associate of Applied Science degree will be awarded upon successful completion of this curriculum, which combines laboratory work and diagnostic skills to prepare the student for employment.